NYUGameCenter/UnityResources/README.md

 ### DOTween
 - http://dotween.demigiant.com/
+#### What is this?
 DOTween is the most commonly used tweening library at the Game Center.
+#### Why use it?
+Its very powerful & simple to use at first.
+#### Warnings?
-Its syntax is a little odd if you're coming from writing mostly c# for Unity, as it more closely resembles modern Javascript.
+If you choose to venture deeper into its powerful features, the syntax can be a little odd if you're coming from writing mostly c# for Unity, as it more closely resembles modern Javascript.

 Examples: